ReDI-School/ber-dcp-intro-to-computer-science/content/docs/git/_index.md

 +++
-title = "11/March - Version Control with Git and GitHub" description = "Goals"
+title = "Version Control with Git and GitHub" description = "Goals"
 # weight = 10
 +++